apache/trafficcontrol/docs/source/api/cdns_id_snapshot.rst

 ``PUT``
 =======
-Performs a CDN snapshot.
+Performs a CDN :term:`Snapshot`.
 Effectively, this propagates the new *configuration* of the CDN to its *operating state*, which replaces the output of the :ref:`to-api-cdns-name-snapshot` endpoint with the output of the :ref:`to-api-cdns-name-snapshot-new` endpoint.

 ..
 Note:: Snapshotting the CDN also deletes all HTTPS certificates for every :term:`Delivery Service` which has been deleted since the last CDN :term:`Snapshot`.